fwupd/fwupd/README.md

 ...will produce this file: http://www.hughski.com/downloads/colorhug-firmware.xml

-Please [email us](mailto://richard@hughsie.com) if you just want to upload `.cab` files and you would like us to generate metadata for your product.
+Please [email us](mailto://richard@hughsie.com) if you want more help using either generation method.

 ### How does fwupd know the device firmware version?

 For generic USB devices you can use a firmware vendor extensions that are used by a few OpenHardware projects.
-This means the fwupd daemon can obtain the GUID and firmware version without claiming the interface on the device and preventing other software from using it straight away.
+This means the fwupd daemon can obtain the GUID and firmware version without claiming the interface on the device and preventing other software from using it.
 For closed-source devices a product-specific provider can also be used, although this isn't covered here.